New research: Local food and fuel prices more than triple in some of the world’s most at-risk communities

 In the Horn of Africa, where 20 million people are already facing severe hunger due to prolonged drought, communities in Somaliland are now spending more than double (163%) as much on a loaf of bread.
 Average prices for cooking oil have increased by over 60%, but in some areas of Somaliland, costs are up by as much as 260%.

 In Nigeria, findings show that the prices of wheat bread have increased up to 59 % in Sanrab semi-urban community in Kwara state.
 In Yobe state urban community of Nasarawa, the prices of wheat bread have increased up to 67 %.
 In Lagos, the price increase has been up to 127%.
 In rural areas of Kaduna, fertiliser prices have increased up to 111 %.
-At the same time, few areas of Lagos have witnessed up to 111 % increase in sunflower cooking oil.
+At the same time, few areas of Lagos have witnessed up to a 111 % increase in sunflower cooking oil.

 The UN Food and Agriculture Organisation (FAO) is releasing its latest global food price index, which found that world food commodity prices reached their highest levels last month.